mgaertne/shinqlx/docs/shinqlx.rst

    :param float time: The number of seconds before the function should be called.

-.. decorator:: thread(force = False)
+.. decorator:: thread

    Starts a thread with the function passed as its target.
-If a function decorated with this is called within a function also decorated, it will **not** create a second thread unless told to do so with the *force* keyword.
+If a function decorated with this is called within a function also decorated, it will **not** create a second thread.

-   :param bool force: Force it to create a new thread even if already in one created by this decorator. (default: ``False``)

 .. function:: load_preset_plugins()